cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

-We serve the best coffee in town, and our menu includes a variety of delicious drinks and pastries.
+## Overview
+This is a simple React app showcasing our coffee shop.

+## Features
+- Stylish layout
+- Accessible menu

 ## Menu
 - Espresso